The Woman Hater (1910 Thanhouser film): Plot

 Though the film is presumed lost, a synopsis was published in The Moving Picture World on June 18, 1910.
 It states: "Tom Taylor, the owner of a pretty rustic cottage, where he lives all alone, believes himself to be a woman hater, and reproaches his friend John Sparks, when the latter tries to ornament the cottage with posters of women.
 Taylor's property is valuable, and at the opening of the play a financier purchases it at a satisfactory figure.
 To close the deal, Taylor is obliged to go to the financier's hotel, and there he attracts the attention of four pretty young girl guests.
 One of them, Lou Bennett (played by Violet Heming), asks John to introduce Tom.
 This John declines to do on the grounds that Tom is a woman hater.
 Lou bets the other girls that she can make Tom fall in love with her and propose to her within a week.
 They take the bet, not knowing Tom's name or where he lives.
-They follow his horse, borrowing a buggy built for two, that is waiting outside the hotel.
+They follow his horse, borrowing a carriage built for two, that is waiting outside the hotel.
 Lou meets Tom, and wins her bet - he falls in love with her.
 But, incidentally, the girl loses her own heart.
 Tom finds that he has been tricked, and is preparing to go away forever, when Lou arrives, speaks with him, and all ends nicely."